puritanviitm/DockerEssentials/Basic Docker Commands.md

 ```
 docker ps
 ```
-Attach to the running container. note that when you attach ,  the primary process is triggered but when you exec again a new process is triggered and not the primary process
+Attach to the running container.
+Note that when you attach,  the primary process is triggered but when you exec again a new process is triggered.
+This can be checked by using `ps all`
 ```
 docker attach ct2
 ```